Skip to contents

 library(ggplot2)

-Evolocumab population PK replication (Kuchimanchi 2018)
+Evolocumab population PK and LDL-C exposure-response (Kuchimanchi 2018)

-Kuchimanchi et al. (2018) characterised the population pharmacokinetics of evolocumab, a fully human IgG2 monoclonal antibody against proprotein convertase subtilisin/kexin type 9 (PCSK9), in 3414 subjects pooled across 11 clinical studies spanning phase 1, 2, and 3 (healthy volunteers plus patients with hypercholesterolemia, including heterozygous familial hypercholesterolemia and statin-intolerance cohorts).
-The final model is a one-compartment model with first-order SC absorption from a depot compartment and parallel linear plus Michaelis–Menten (target-mediated) elimination from the central compartment.
+Kuchimanchi et al. (2018) characterised the population pharmacokinetics and the exposure-response relationship for evolocumab, a fully human IgG2 monoclonal antibody against proprotein convertase subtilisin/kexin type 9 (PCSK9), in patients with hypercholesterolemia.
+The final population PK (popPK) model (Table 3, fit to 3414 subjects pooled across 11 phase 1, 2, and 3 studies) is a one-compartment model with first-order SC absorption from a depot compartment and parallel linear plus Michaelis-Menten (target-mediated) elimination from the central compartment.
 Body weight entered as a power effect on CL, V, and Vmax; female sex multiplied V; statin monotherapy, ezetimibe use (functionally the statin + ezetimibe combination-therapy indicator), and baseline PCSK9 modified Vmax.
-The absorption rate constant (ka), SC bioavailability (F), Michaelis–Menten constant (km), and Vmax typical value were fixed in the updated phase 3 population PK model.
+The absorption rate constant (ka), SC bioavailability (F), Michaelis-Menten constant (km), and Vmax typical value were fixed in the updated phase 3 popPK model.

 Model and source